NEC technology to enable safe return of international students

 “This could help users and those monitoring them to better monitor and manage risk and help users in particular to ensure they maintain social distancing until the light is green.”

-Steven Graham, GM Innovation at NEC New Zealand says these sorts of measures would only be deployed if there was a public health risk and would require prior agreement by students when they enrol in the system.
+Steven Graham, General Manager Innovation & Biometrics at NEC New Zealand says these sorts of measures would only be deployed if there was a public health risk and would require prior agreement by students when they enrol in the system.

 “The solution could also easily incorporate Bluetooth capability to give immediate alerts to students who come within close proximity of another user identified as being at high-risk.

 “The technological flexibility of the solution also caters for the incorporation of ‘Fitbit’ reminder bands, which provide immediate alerts and location tracking if required,” he says.